Welcome to TVOnMySide

 September, 2024

-27 Disney channels, including ABC and ESPN , we’re blacked out from millions of DIRECTV customers for 2 weeks because they wouldn’t agree to a new contract that would make their customers pay for channels they may not watch.
+27 Disney channels, including ABC and ESPN , were blacked out from millions of DIRECTV customers for 2 weeks because they wouldn’t agree to a new contract that would make their customers pay for channels they may not watch.

-July, 2023
+April, 2023

 Hearst vs. DISH